-We can import them, we can process, resell, and use hemp products but up till present, we’ve barely been allowed to grow hemp.
+We’ve been able to import hemp, process, resell, and use hemp products.
+However, up until this new legislation, we’ve barely been allowed to grow hemp in the US.

 Whatever is imported is strictly controlled and monitored for it’s THC content, and subject to inspections by the US Customs (ICE) and Drug Enforcement Agency.
 But remember, “subject to inspection”, doesn’t mean that it’s all inspected.

 The 2014 Farm Bill was a half measure toward allowing limited hemp cultivation here in the US on a state by state basis.
 States could certify growers, and license “pilot projects” under the auspices of their agriculture departments or institutes of higher learning.

 States which have gone legal on marijuana allow more liberal cultivation of hemp.
 8)https://www.cannalawblog.com/whats-up-with-hemp-in-washington/

 But up until the passage of the new 2018 Farm Bill, there were many Federal roadblocks to interstate commerce, including sales across state borders, banking, investing, and insurance.
 9)https://www.forbes.com/sites/andrebourque/2018/12/17/how-hemp-and-the-farm-bill-may-change-life-as-you-know-it/#393c29e6694c